Thomas C. McMurtry

-Thomas C. McMurtry brought a distinguished career as a research pilot and administrator to a close on June 3, 1999, when he retired from NASA's Dryden Flight Research Center, Edwards, Calif., after 32 years of service.
+Thomas C. McMurtry brought a distinguished career as a research pilot and administrator to a close on June 3, 1999, when he retired from NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA, after 32 years of service.
 Most recently, McMurtry was Associate Director for Operations at NASA Dryden from July 27, 1998, and also served as Dryden's acting Chief Engineer from February, 1999 until his retirement.

 Before he became Associate Director for Operations, McMurtry was Dryden's Director for Flight Operations, a position he had held since 1986.
 As Director, he managed the Avionics, Operations Engineering, Flight Crew, Quality Inspection, Aircraft Maintenance and Modification, and the Shuttle and Flight Operations Support Branches.
 He has been a research pilot at Dryden since joining NASA in 1967 and was Dryden's Chief Pilot before becoming Director for Flight Operations.

 Along with being Associate Director for Operations at Dryden, McMurtry was a co-project pilot on the NASA 747 Shuttle Carrier Aircraft.

 Since joining NASA, McMurtry had been project pilot for the AD-1 Oblique Wing program, the F-15 Digital Electronic Engine Control (DEEC) project, the KC-135 Winglets project and the F-8 Supercritical Wing program for which he received NASA's Exceptional Service Medal.